-This type of workout will be very beneficial to you.
+This type of workout routine will be very beneficial to you.
 Schedule recovery days (no cardio exercise) at least every other day.
-Given that we ride on Saturdays, Friday should be a rest day - rest, hydrate, and eat to be prepared for Saturday's SIG.
+Given that we ride on Saturdays, Friday should be a rest day: rest, hydrate, and eat properly so that you'll be prepared for Saturday's SIG ride.